DavidWeed/SCC_Robotics/README.md

 ##### Sheldon
 Sheldon contains all of the code and examples for the 2018 attempt.</br>
-He had not yet competed.
+He has not yet competed.